Screenly/Anthias/README.md

  * Images
  * Web-pages

-Adobe Flash-media *is not* supported.
+Adobe Flash-media *is not*, and will most likely never be, supported.

 Images and web-pages will be rendered in 1920x1080, so adjust your content for this size.